joesingo/truthdiscovery/notes/project-notes.md

 * If claims state that a variable X takes a given value: trust/belief scores should not depend on the specific values that sources claim X takes; i.e. replacing all claims X=k with X=k' leaves scores unchanged.

+* If all sources make the same claim, that claim should be the most believed.

 ## Future work